andrlange/devops-knowledge-base-german/flutter_dart/CLEAN_ARCHITECTURE_EN.md

   }
 }

-// In der Application Layer
+// In the Application Layer
 class UserSyncUseCase {
   UserSyncUseCase() {
     EventBus().on<NetworkStatusChanged>()